cran-task-views/ChemPhys/ChemPhys.md

     radiation safety; the package `r pkg("RadData")`
     provides nuclear decay data for dosimetric calculations from the International Commission on Radiological Protection.
+-   The package `r pkg("AeroSampleR")` allows estimation of ideal efficiencies of aerosol sampling.

 ### Links